 - Non-thesis option: 36 semester hours in French (without thesis).

 Note: Students may combine summer courses and courses taken during the fall and spring semesters in order to complete their degree sooner.

 Each summer, graduate course topics vary.
-They are designed to provide a well-rounded background in French or Spanish.
+They are designed to provide a well-rounded background in French.
 Although answering the direct needs of teachers, courses also address the needs of individuals working toward a doctoral degree in the language.
-In this respect, UNT offers doctoral degrees in education, which can be coupled with a concentration in French or Spanish.
+In this respect, UNT offers doctoral degrees in education, which can be coupled with a concentration in French.
 Students may supplement summer graduate hours with a combination of a minor, and courses taken during fall and/or spring semesters.

 (3-6 graduate credits)

 The French graduate courses offered during Summer 2022 at the University of North Texas will be part of the 10-week session that includes June, July, and part of August.
 However, students who enroll in these courses will have some assignments during the month of June and then the whole month of July and part of August for independent projects.
 Please see the details that have been provided in the table below.

 Taught by Dr. Kaplan

 Taught by Dr. Williams